stiles/birthdays/README.md

 ## Deployment

 This project is configured for static hosting on Vercel.
-Simply connect your repository and Vercel will automatically build and deploy.

 The static adapter outputs to the `build/` directory.